 The JANUS instrument team at the German Aerospace Center (DLR) has created a new global mosaic of Jupiter's moon Ganymede from NASA Voyager and Galileo images with a uniform spatial resolution of 359 m/pxl.
+Another version of the global mosaic has been created which enlarges the used input data by the Perijove 34 images from NASA's Juno mission in addition to the Voyager and Galileo images.

-1.2 Extended introduction
+1.2 Extended Introduction

-In preparation of the ESA JUICE mission with the primary target Ganymede a new controlled version of the global Ganymede image mosaic was generated using a combination of Voyager 1 and 2 and Galileo images.
+In preparation of the ESA JUICE mission with the primary target Ganymede a new controlled version of the global Ganymede image mosaic was generated using a combination of Voyager 1 and 2 and Galileo SSI images.
 Baseline for this work was the new 3D control point network from Zubarev et al., 2016, which uses the best available images from both missions and led to new position and pointing of the images.

-1.3 DLR Ganymede Voyager-Galileo V1.0 introduction
+In a second iteration step the JunoCam images of Ganymede have been integrated into the network.

+1.3 Instrument/Dataset Introduction

+DLR\Ganymede\Voyager-Galileo\V1.0

-In 1979 Voyager 1 and 2 flew by Jupiter to acquire 490 Narrow Angle Camera (NAC) and Wide Angle Camera (WAC) images of Ganymede's surface with resolutions from 470 m/pxl down to 20 km/pxl.
+In 1979 Voyager 1 and 2 flew by Jupiter to acquire 490 Narrow Angle Camera (NAC) and Wide Angle Camera (WAC) images of Ganymede's surface with resolutions ranging from 470 m/pxl down to 20 km/pxl.
 The Galileo spacecraft, with its Solid State Imaging (SSI) camera onboard, entered orbit around Jupiter in 1995 and took 149 images (<20 km/pxl) of Ganymede during 15 flybys.
 To create the new mosaic 118 Voyager and 88 Galileo images have been used including the best resolved Galileo images (<500 m/pxl) from three close encounters.